Toby Booth

-Toby Booth (born 6 February 1970) is an English rugby union coach, currently head coach at Ospreys in the Pro14.
+Toby Booth (born 6 February 1970) is an English rugby union coach, most recently head coach at Ospreys in the United Rugby Championship.
 He was educated at The Harvey Grammar School, Folkestone, a prominent football-playing school.

 He became a qualified electrician, before attending St. Mary's University College, Strawberry Hill (1994–97), where he studied Sports Science.
 He later worked as a lecturer there whilst completing his MSc.